A state takes novel steps to rehabilitate young criminals

 "It's worked so well that we're expanding it here in Connecticut," Semple said.
 "We'll be opening a second unit specifically identified for women, and then we hope to potentially expand the adult unit."

-Chester said the idea is novel, but preliminary research and anecdotal evidence show promising results, and he hopes more states follow Vermont's lead.
+Chester said the idea is novel, but preliminary research and anecdotal evidence show promising results, and she hopes more states follow Vermont's lead.

 Comments